-The Institute is also a catalyst and center for collaborative basic and applied research, experimentation, and design.
-Many of the students served by the Institute are either women, or from underrepresented populations, or non-traditional (older, working, with families, placebound, etc.), or first-generation college students without strong role models and support structures.
+SET is also a catalyst and center for collaborative basic and applied research, experimentation, and design.
+Many of the students served by SET are either women, or from underrepresented populations, or non-traditional (older, working, with families, placebound, etc.), or first-generation college students without strong role models and support structures.
 Focused groups include:

 - College-prepared high school students who seek a competitive university high-tech bachelor's degree, and want to begin that degree in a community college, perhaps close to home.

 - Community and technical college students who desire to transfer to a competitive university bachelor's degree program in a high-tech field when they are prepared.
 The Associate of Science degree programs and the Associate of Arts (alternatively named Associate of Arts and Sciences or the Direct Transfer) degree programs provide good preparations for these students.
 Those programs incorporate and encourage the building of four-year university oriented mathematics, science, and critical thinking foundations.
 Competitive students in these programs can apply to enter the Dual Admission program after their freshman year at participating community colleges.

 - Working professionals preparing for a career change into high-tech or a career step within high-tech.
 SET offers both bachelor's and master's level programs to serve these students.
 It also offers credit remediation courses and non-credit professional courses (through the UWT Office of Continuing Studies).
 Community college partners offer a full spectrum of preparation courses.
 The bachelor's program offers a schedule of evening courses for part-time working students to complete the program in the evening.
 The master's program is an evening program, accommodating working professionals.